antonjan/fm2txt/README.md

 python listen.py --freq=95000000 --gain=20 --ppm=56 --lang=ru-RU
-The following was change as most laptops is to slow and get under run sample_rate_fm = 240000 was changed to 180000
+The following was change as most laptops is to slow and get under run sample_rate_fm = 240000 was changed to 180000 if you get this error
+OSError: Error code -6 when opening SDR (device index = 0) it means there is still a process holding onto rtl_dongle

 Some unnecessary help available:
 ```